Running at night can give you a deeper and more relaxing sleep. You fall and stay asleep easily because your gets tired after running.

 Just listen to your body and monitor your energy levels to determine what works best for you.
 If you experience the beneficial effects of running at night, keep it up!

 Most Important Safety Tips for Night Runs

 Wear Reflective Clothing

-While reflective clothing is important, it won't help you see where you're going.
-Using runners lighting is crucial for late night runs.
-Headtorches for runners, handheld flashlights, and clip-on lights can help you see what's ahead and avoid hitting obstacles on your path.
+Runners lighting is a must-have tool for late night runs.
+Headtorches for runners, handheld flashlights, and clip-on lights - all can help you see what's ahead.
+So, you'll be able to avoid hitting obstacles on your path.

 Stick to Familiar Routes

 During night runs, it's easy to get disoriented and lost.
 So, stick to routes you know well to avoid getting lost or finding yourself in unsafe areas.

 Also, familiar routes allow you to sense potential hazards, like uneven terrain or poor lighting.